All Historic Las Vegas All Collections Interactive Map Home

 Status: Demolished in 1996.
 The Venetian Resort now occupies the site.

-What to See: While nothing remains of the original Sands, The Venetian's lobby has occasional historical displays.
-The Neon Museum on Las Vegas Boulevard North preserves signs from demolished casinos, including some Sands-era artifacts.
+What to See: The hotel itself is gone, but you can still stand inside a piece of the Sands — the Sands Expo & Convention Center (now the Venetian Expo) survived the implosion.
+The Venetian's lobby also has occasional historical displays, and the Neon Museum on Las Vegas Boulevard North preserves signs from demolished casinos, including some Sands-era artifacts.

 Nearby: The Flamingo (Bugsy Siegel's casino, rebuilt) and Caesars Palace (where Sinatra moved after leaving the Sands) are both within walking distance.